 10. While we are confident that no notable risks have been identified, we will maintain a close watch on the number of firsts and the data for the next couple of years will help to provide a clearer indication of the awarding profile outside of a pandemic.
 The annual quality assurance statement to the Governing Body is the mechanism by which quality assurance processes a reported, drawing attention to activity in the previous year.
 A traffic light system provides an indication of the level of concern against the key issues identified in the executive summary in the report.

-June 2023 AB2223077 AU Degree Outcome Statement updated with 2021_22 data (Presented to Senate June 2023)
+June 2024 AB2324081 REPLACING AB2223077 AU Degree Outcome Statement updated with 2021_22 data HE update May 24 (Re-presented to Senate June 2024)